landeros91/surfs_up/README.md

 - Seems that the weather is good to enjoy some ice cream the majority of the time.

 ## Summary
+We can see that we throughout the 12 months, it is in the mid to high 70s
 ![](https://github.com/landeros91/surfs_up/blob/main/temp.png)